blbadger/blbadger.github.io/computing-programs.md

 ### Matrix Determinant

-The determinant of a matrix is a number that corresponds to change in volume for a linear transformation encoded by that matrix.
+The determinant of a matrix is a number that corresponds to change in volume for a linear transformation encoded by that matrix, and determinants are useful for everything from testing vectors for linear dependance to solving systems of linear equations (which are two tasks that are not really as different as they may seem).

 Nonzero determinants are only obtained for square (nxn) matricies, and computing determinants involves a number of patterned multiplication (and addition or subtraction for matricies larger than 2x2) steps.
 Computing the determinants of small matricies is not too difficult but it becomes tedious for matricies larger than 3x3.
 Imagine computing the determinant for the following matrix:

 ```python
 matrix = [